telerik/reporting-docs/knowledge-base/images-missing-from-docx-in-onedrive.md

 ## Solution

-To fix the problem you need to use our latest version R3 2023 (17.2.23.1010) as we use the new tags there.
+To fix the problem you need to use our latest version R3 2023 (17.2.23.1010) as we switched to the supported tags starting from this version.

 ## See Also